A 5-ingredient red sangria recipe without brandy. Learn how to make this easy, traditional Spanish wine cocktail at home!

 - 1 cinnamon stick

-- 2-3 tablespoons grape syrup, maple syrup or honey
+- 2-3 tablespoons maple syrup (or honey or grape syrup)

-Store the Sangria in the fridge for at least 4 hours (it’s best to leave it overnight)
+- Cover the pitcher with plastic wrap and chill the Sangria in the fridge for at least 4 hours (it's best to leave it overnight).

 The alcohol content will depend on the alcohol of teh wine used.
 Most red wines are 12-14% ABV.

 So, if we take into account that sangria also has some orange juice added, we can estimate that the alcohol would be less that 12%.

 This is something that complies with the European Union law which requires that the drinks labelled as sangria must be less than 12% alcohol.

 As mentioned previously, you don't need to add anything instead of brandy.
 However, if you like your sangria with a bit of a kick you can use some of the following:

 Triple sec, Grand Marnier, Cointreau, or another orange liqueur